dmshvetsov/dotfiles/README.md

 - automaticaly install all vim plugins utility dependencies
 - install iterm
 - install zsh (brew install zsh?), and set it as default in iterm ($ chsh -s `which zsh`)
+- install xkbswitch-macosx from this [repo](https://github.com/myshov/xkbswitch-macosx) and this [repo](https://github.com/myshov/libxkbswitch-macosx) for vim-xkbswitch
 - install soft
   - asdf
   - homebrew